pinot-contrib/pinot-docs/operators/operating-pinot/upgrading-pinot-cluster.md

 ## Running the compatibility test suite

 There are two commands available.
-The first one allows you to identify the versions or builds between which you wish to ascertain compatibility.
+The first one allows you to identify the versions or builds between which you want to ascertain compatibility.
 The second one runs the test suite.

 ```
 $ # This is the tool to check out and build the versions to test